+Input from Sub-Committees

+During the Refinement Stage, the Code Administrator shall (to the extent the Working Group considers necessary):

+seek the Technical Architecture and Business Architecture Sub-Committee’s views of the impact which the Modification Proposal would have, if approved, on the DCC Systems and Smart Metering Systems; provided that such views shall always be sought:

+in respect of proposals to modify the Technical Code Specifications; and/or

+where the Technical Architecture and Business Architecture Sub-Committee has notified the Working Group that the Technical Architecture and Business Architecture Sub-Committee wishes to express a view;

+seek the Security Sub-Committee's views on the Modification Proposal; provided that such views shall always be sought:

+in respect of proposals to modify the Security Obligations and Assurance Arrangements; and/or

+where the Security Sub-Committee has notified the Working Group that the Security Sub-Committee wishes to express a view;

+seek the SMKI PMA’s views on the Modification Proposal; provided that such views shall always be sought:

+in respect of proposals to modify the SMKI SEC Documents and the DCCKI SEC Documents; and/or

+where the SMKI PMA has notified the Working Group that the SMKI PMA wishes to express a view; and/or

+seek the Alt HAN Forum's views on the Modification Proposal; provided that such views shall always be sought:

+in respect of proposals to modify Section Z (The Alt HAN Arrangements);

+in respect of proposals to modify any SEC Subsidiary Document which relates to Section Z (The Alt HAN Arrangements);

+in respect of proposals to modify Section K (Charging Methodology) which are likely to affect the Alt HAN Charges; and/or

+where the Alt HAN Forum (or a Forum Sub-Group acting on its behalf) has notified the Code Administrator that the Alt HAN Forum wishes to express a view.

 Analysis by the DCC

-In considering the matters referred to in Section D6.8(d) and (e), each Working Group for a Modification Proposal shall consider whether one or more DCC Assessments should be undertaken in respect of the Modification Proposal.
-At the request from time to time of a Working Group for a Modification Proposal, the DCC shall prepare a DCC Preliminary Assessment and/or a DCC Impact Assessment for one or more (in whole or in part) of the following areas for analysis, as determined by the Working Group:
+Each Working Group for a Modification Proposal shall consider whether one or more DCC Impact Assessments should be undertaken in respect of the Modification Proposal.
+At the request from time to time of the Code Administrator on behalf of a Working Group for a Modification Proposal, the DCC shall prepare a DCC Preliminary Impact Assessment and/or a DCC Full Impact Assessment for one or more (in whole or in part) of the following areas for analysis, for the Proposed Solution and each Alternative Solution, as determined by the Working Group:

 whether the DCC should, as part of the proposal’s implementation (if that Modification Proposal were to be approved), be required to undertake testing of the DCC Total System and/or provide testing services; and (if so) the DCC’s proposals for the scope, phases, timetable and participants for such testing (or, to the extent it is not yet reasonably practicable to determine such matters, its proposals for the process pursuant to which such matters should be developed);